 (where $X$ has real dimension $2n$).
-It is defined by considering moduli spaces of pseudoholomorphic disks with $s \ge 1$ incoming strip-like ends, and an internal marked point.
-We choose consistent perturbation data for these moduli spaces.
+It is defined by considering moduli spaces of pseudoholomorphic discs with $s \ge 1$ incoming boundary punctures, and an internal marked point.
+We choose consistent strip-like ends and perturbation data for these moduli spaces.

 Boundary conditions for these moduli spaces are given by generators of the Hochschild chain complex.
-For a generator $\varphi$ and a cohomology class $\alpha$, whose Poincar\'{e} dual is represented by a pseudocycle $f$, we consider the corresponding moduli space of pseudoholomorphic disks, with the internal marked point constrained to lie on $f$.
+For a generator $\varphi$ and a cohomology class $\alpha$, whose Poincar\'{e} dual is represented by a pseudocycle $f$, we consider the corresponding moduli space of pseudoholomorphic discs, with the internal marked point constrained to lie on $f$.
 Counting the zero-dimensional component of this moduli spaces gives a number, which we define to be

-As in the definition of $\mathcal{CO}$, counting the boundary points of the one-dimensional component of the moduli space shows that
+As in the definition of $\CO$, counting the boundary points of the one-dimensional component of the moduli space shows that

-where $b$ denotes the Hochschild differential, so this number depends only on the class of $\varphi$ in $HH_*(\mathcal{F})$.
-Furthermore, the number is independent of the choice of pseudocycle $f$ representing $PD(\alpha)$, by an argument analogous to the one we gave for $\mathcal{CO}$.
+where $b$ denotes the Hochschild differential, so this number depends only on the class of $\varphi$ in $HH_*(\cF)$.
+Furthermore, the number is independent of the choice of pseudocycle $f$ representing $PD(\alpha)$, by an argument analogous to the one we gave for $\CO$.
 Therefore, we have a well-defined map

-dualizing in the $QH^*(X)$ factor gives $\mathcal{OC}$.
-Standard index theory of Cauchy-Riemann operators shows it is $\bm{G}$-graded, of degree $n$.
+dualizing in the $QH^*(X)$ factor gives $\OC$.
+Standard index theory of Cauchy--Riemann operators shows it is $\bm{G}$-graded, of degree $n$.

 \begin{remark} Explicitly, if $\{e_i\}$ is a basis for $QH^*(X)$, with dual basis $\{e^j\}$, in the sense that $\langle e_i,e^j \rangle = \delta^j_i$, then

 \end{remark}